 The sequence described in this section meets the requirements for New York State certification.
 Students seeking a licence to teach in New York City public schools may need to meet other requirements and should contact the New York City Public Schools Office of Recruitment for specific information (718-935-2670).

-New York State also requires applicants for provisional teacher certification to achieve a satisfactory level of performance on the New York State Test of the Liberal Arts and Sciences (L.A.S.T.), and on the Assessment of Teaching Skills-Written (A.T.S.-W).
-Candidates are also required to earn a certificate in child abuse detection and prevention, School Violence, and Bullying workshops.
+New York State also requires applicants for provisional teacher certification to achieve a satisfactory level of performance on the New York State Academic Literacy Skills Test ( A.L.S.T.), the Educating All Students (EAS) exam, the edTPA, and the Content Specialty Test in the discipline.
+Candidates are also required to earn a certificate in Child Abuse detection and prevention, School Violence, and Bullying workshops.
 For updated certification requirements, contact the divisional certification adviser (Carman Hall, Room B-33).

 Teacher Education Programs in Middle and High School Education

 Students cannot major in education.
 Students major in the appropriate academic or special subject, complete the 12-credit minor shown below, and, if they wish to become certified as a teacher, continue on to complete one of the teacher certification sequences outlined below.
 Students should consult with the undergraduate advisor in the Department of Middle and High School Education to be placed in the appropriate sequence.
 Students may complete the minor without continuing in the teacher certification sequence.